 That magic feeling when everything drops away, yet everything is present.
 I love the sense of freedom that comes from connecting fully to a moment.
 It can’t be forced, but it can be nurtured.

-I completed post-graduate coursework in Fine Art and Art History with Syracuse University Abroad in Barcelona.
+I completed a Postgraduate Summer Program in Visual Art and Art History with Syracuse University Abroad in Barcelona.
 I have undergraduate degrees in Architecture from The Cooper Union for the Advancement of Science and Art and Graphic Design from Parsons The New School for Design, both based in New York City.
-I have been trained as a mentor with the Creative Mentor Network (CMN) in London.

 My work has been exhibited in the United Kingdom, the United States, Portugal, and Italy.